orionrobots/orionrobots.github.io/_posts/2006-07-09-rcx-switches-can-be-used-as-analogue-actuators.md

 ---
 created: 2006-07-09 04:15:05
 description: RCX Switches can be used as analogue actuators
-tags: [rcx, lego, mindstorms, robotics]
+tags: [rcx, robot building, mindstorms, robotics]
 title: RCX Switches can be used as analogue actuators
 layout: post
 ---